TURN THESE EASY 3-MINUTE (OR LESS) TASKS INTO DAILY HABITS TO FEEL ACCOMPLISHED, PRODUCTIVE AND ORGANIZED.

 - Landing a new job or promotion

-- Graduating college (even if 10+ years late)
+- Graduating college (even if 10+ years late, like me)

 - Being blessed with the means to live in your home